picoded/JavaCommons-gradle/README.md

 ![Optimize Everything! - JavaCommons in a nutshell](./docs/images/xkcd_the_general_problem.png)

-The image accurately depicts how the project started.
+The xkcd comic above accurately depicts how the project started.
 As this contains pretty much ALMOST EVERYTHING we used in one way or another, for a project somewhere (and still growing).

 Our new servlet project setup, is normally clone this, use a template, and start coding.